MiczFlor/RPi-Jukebox-RFID/documentation/builders/webapp/playlists-livestreams-podcasts.md

 In the Phoniebox Web App, .m3u playlists do not show up as individual files.
 In order to assign a playlist to a card, do the following:

-1. [Follow the steps above](#using-m3u-playlist-in-phoniebox) to add a playlist to your Phoniebox (make sure you have created individual folders)
+1. [Follow the steps above](#using-m3u-playlist-in-phoniebox) to add a playlist to your Phoniebox (make sure you have created individual folders).
-2. In the Web App, open Cards tab and click the "+" button to add a new card
+2. In the Web App, open Cards tab and click the "+" button to add a new card.
-3. As a Jukebox action, select "Play music", then select "Select music"
+3. As a Jukebox action, select "Play music", then select "Select music".
 4. Next (in your your Library view), select the Folder view in the top right corner.
 5. Browse to the folder you created (representing your playlist) and click on it.